discourse/discourse/docs/INSTALL-cloud.md

 Create your new cloud server, for example [on DigitalOcean][do]:

-- The default of **Ubuntu 18.04 LTS x64** works fine.
-At minimum, a 64-bit Linux OS with a kernel version of 3.10+ is required.
+- The default of **the current supported LTS release of Ubuntu Server** works fine.
+At minimum, a 64-bit Linux OS with a modern kernel version is required.

 - The default of **1 GB** RAM works fine for small Discourse communities.
 We recommend 2 GB RAM for larger communities.